Skip to content

 3. Custom Optimizer Configuration via YAML#

 For users who want more control over the optimizer's hyperparameters, you can create your own YAML configuration file.
 In this file, you can specify the hyperparameters for your preferred optimizer.
-To use this custom configuration, provide the path to your YAML file using the searcher_path parameter when running the optimizer.
+To use this custom configuration, provide the path to your YAML file using the searcher parameter when running the optimizer.
 The library will then load your custom settings and use them for optimization.

 Here's the format of a custom YAML (custom_bo.yaml) configuration using Bayesian Optimization as an example:

-algorithm: bayesian_optimization
+strategy: bayesian_optimization

-searcher_kwargs: # Specific arguments depending on the searcher
+# Specific arguments depending on the searcher

 initial_design_size: 7